Anthony Joshua v Kubrat Pulev Fight Odds, Free Bets & Betting Offers: 12th December O2 Arena

-Anthony Joshua was the unified heavyweight world champion of our time, not only the former best boxer in the world but also a genuine clean personality and a big role model in the sports world.
-Still young and hungry he could very well remain at the top of the boxing world for many years to come – that is IF he can win his titles back following his shock defeat in New York to Andy Ruiz in June 2019.
+Anthony Joshua is once again the unified heavyweight world champion of our time, not only the best boxer in the world but also a genuine clean personality and a big role model in the sports world.
+Still young and hungry he could very well remain at the top of the boxing world for many years to come after he claimed back his titles in December 2019 in Saudi Arabia following his shock defeat in New York to Andy Ruiz in June 2019.

 The biggest fights of course attract some of the biggest wagers in sports betting and therefore the bookies take this market very seriously, with many running prices or promotions even at a loss to attract your custom.
 On this page we look at who has the best prices and offers for the latest Josuha fights, we also look at the profile and stats of the man mountain.
 No one since Frank Bruno has appealed to a more diverse public audience than AJ and this means unprecedented betting value can be found for his bouts.